PX4/PX4-Autopilot/README.md

 * Libuavcan DSDL compiler (a Python script named `libuavcan_dsdlc`)
 * Libuavcan DSDL compiler's support library (a Python package named `libuavcan_dsdl_compiler`)

-Note that Pyuavcan (an implementation of UAVCAN in Python) will not be installed.
+Note that Pyuavcan (an implementation of DroneCAN in Python) will not be installed.
 You will need to install it separately if you intend to use the Libuavcan's DSDL compiler in your applications.

 It is also possible to use the library as a submodule rather than installing it system-wide.